This General Image Theory of science theories, first published

 Even one person can form different views of the same thing.
 Among physicists this was shown most clearly by Johannes Kepler producing three different physics.
 He started from a view of the universe having been created by a God choosing to create eg. a musical universe or a mathematical universe.
 Hence early Kepler creationist physics included a Geometry Mathematics Physics and a Music Mathematics Physics.
 But of course he later rejected these and produced his Descartes-style push causation physics.

 But that one thing can clearly have more than one description, conflicts directly with what seems an equally clearly valid claim of science about science theory descriptions - that for any area of science there can be only one valid theory and it will disprove all other theories.
-One thing can be described in multiple different ways, yet till recently science has generally followed logic philosophy in allowing only ONE valid theory description.
+One thing or one reality can be described in multiple different ways, yet till recently science has generally followed logic philosophy in allowing only ONE valid theory description.
 And some now claim that multiple theories should be ALL accepted regardless of logical inconsistency between them.
 These most basic logical conflicts are the key issues addressed by and resolved by this General Image Theory of science theories.

 PS.
 The 2010 Stephen Hawking and Leonard Mlodinow book 'The Grand Design' notes that theories "dual" to others, where a mathematical transformation makes one theory look like another, suggests that they may just be two descriptions of the same thing.
 This is what developed String Theory and Supergravity (Mem)Brane Theory into the equally poorly defined 'multiple-universes' M-theory that they support, and is essentially the basic premise of General Image Theory where alone it is properly developed. (also see our String Theory section)